Meowcelinee/mfhsclock/README.md

 # marceline's FHS clock

-[fhsclock](https://fhsclock.com/) but it's actually good (works outside EST)
+an alternative schedule clock for FHS, using localized times

-i literally just made this for myself and my gf
+([fhsclock](https://fhsclock.com/) but it's actually good)